Shudhu Ekti Bachhar

 Sudhu Ekti Bochor is a 1966 Indian Bengali-language romantic drama film starring Uttam Kumar and Supriya Devi with screenplay directed by Uttam himself.
 The music was composed by Robin Chatterjee.
 The story was written by Gauriprasanna Mazumder, who also wrote the lyrics.
 It is the first film directed by Uttam Kumar.

 Plot

-Comical situation which finds the Jaya (Supriya) having to marry a complete stranger according to her father's will.
-The stranger she is to be married is a funny boy whom she is at cross ends with.
-The story goes on with this baseline, that they agree to stay married for a year and the comedy rolls on there forth.
-There are many quarrels, misunderstandings and childlike fights, which all add to the comical content of the movie.
-All characters add life to the story with hilarious punch-lines and comical episodes.
-And in the end the two main leads falling in love with each other and living happily ever after.
+A comical situation which finds the Jaya (Supriya) having to marry a complete stranger according to her father's will.
+The stranger she is to be married is a comedic man she dislikes.
+They agree to stay married for a year.
+There are many quarrels, misunderstandings, and fights, which all add to the comicality of the movie.
+In the end, the two main leads fall in love with each other and live happily ever after.